ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 DEPLOYMENT OF SUSTAINABLE NUCLEAR POWER FOR MITIGATION OF CLIMATE CHANGE:

-One of the most serious consequences of CO2 driven climate change is an increase in average wet bulb temperature, which increase is delayed with respect to the corresponding relatively rapid increase in average dry bulb temperature by the heat capacity of the oceans.
-The increase in average wet bulb temperature will make many tropical countries uninhabitable.
+One of the most serious consequences of CO2 driven climate change is an increase in average wet bulb temperature, which increase is delayed with respect to the corresponding increase in average dry bulb temperature by the heat capacity of the oceans.
+The ongoing increase in average wet bulb temperature will soon make many tropical countries uninhabitable.

-In Canada, in 2023, climate change caused record wildfire damage, violent storm damage, permafrost melting, sea level rise and ocean acidification.
-The climate change consequences in the USA, Europe and elsewhere were comparable.
-If the present fossil fuel consumption trend continues, large land animal life on planet Earth will soon be driven into extinction by a thermal apocalypse.
+In Canada, in recent years, climate change has caused record wildfire damage, violent storm damage, permafrost melting, sea level rise and ocean acidification.
+The climate change consequences in the USA, Europe and elsewhere are comparable.
+If the present fossil fuel consumption trend continues, large land animal life on planet Earth will be driven into extinction by the resulting thermal apocalypse.

 Preventing further increases in atmospheric CO2 concentration requires supply of sufficient economic clean (non-fossil) power that fossil fuels are preferentially left in the ground.

-Due to its intermittent output, renewable electricity generation, without cost prohibitive amounts of extra generation, transmission, energy storage, and synchronous condenser frequency stabilization, can only supply interruptible electricity and can economically provide only about 25% of the required clean energy.
+Due to its intermittent output, renewable electricity generation, without cost prohibitive amounts of extra generation, transmission, energy storage, and synchronous condenser frequency stabilization, can only supply interruptible electricity and can economically provide only about 20% of the clean energy required to mitigate climate change.
 Meeting the world thermal power load will require both maximum economic renewable energy generation and a fleet of dependable clean electricity generators with a total equivalent thermal power output of about:

 which could potentially provide a total electric power output of about:

-Due to the limited economic supply of natural uranium, existing water cooled nuclear reactors, which are fueled by the rare uranium isotope U-235, cannot provide enough clean energy for sustained fossil fuel displacement.
+Due to the limited economic supply of natural uranium, existing water cooled nuclear reactors, which are fueled by the rare uranium isotope U-235, cannot sustainably provide enough clean energy for fossil fuel displacement.

-The only economic source of clean dependable power that is sufficient for sustained displacement of fossil fuels is sodium cooled Fast Neutron Reactors (FNRs).
-FNRs can increase the nuclear energy supply about 100X by converting the abundant fertile uranium isotope U-238 into TRU and fissioning the TRU.
+The only economic source of clean dependable power that is sufficient for sustained displacement of fossil fuels is sodium cooled fuel breeding Fast Neutron Reactors (FNRs).
+FNRs can increase the nuclear energy supply about 100X by converting the abundant fertile uranium isotope U-238 into TRU and then fissioning the TRU.
 (TRU are atoms with atomic numbers greater than 92.)
-A near term source of TRU for starting FNRs is reprocessing of used CANDU fuel.
-TRU can also be produced by other means.
+A near term source of TRU for starting FNRs is reprocessing of used CANDU reactor fuel.
+TRU can also be produced by other FNRs and by Intense Neutron Generators.

-Most elected politicians are guided by near term public opinion, not physics and engineering.
+Most elected politicians are guided by near term public opinion, not by physics and engineering.
 Typically politicians incent grid connected clean interruptible electricity generation.
-However, interruptible electricity provides little benefit to clean electricity systems that need dependable, not interruptible, power.
+However, interruptible electricity does not meet the public need for economic dependable, not interruptible, power.

-Governments are currently being lured by false promises of carbon capture and storage, which is expensive, unsustainable, unreliable and sometimes outright dangerous.
+Governments are currently being lured by parties that make unrealistic claims with respect to CO2 capture and storage, which is expensive, unsustainable, unreliable and often outright dangerous.

 For the circumpolar countries to sustainably reduce their CO2 emissions it is necessary for these countries to deploy urban sited fuel sustainable sodium cooled FNRs to provide both the dependable electricity and the low grade heat needed to displace the fossil fuels that are presently used for water and comfort heating.
 This FNR technology is the main focus of this web site.

-Regretably most elected governments either ignore the opportunity for deployment of sustainable nuclear power, or worse, for irrational reasons they legislatively oppose it.
-This situation is a result of both incompetence and corruption of government by the fossil fuel industry.
+Regretably, most elected governments either ignore the opportunity for deployment of sustainable nuclear power, or worse, for irrational reasons, they legislatively oppose it.
+This situation is a result of both official incompetence and corruption of government by the fossil fuel industry.
 Fossil fuel industry executives have long known that fuel sustainable FNRs are an existential threat to future fossil fuel sales and have persuaded government officials at every level to create an anti-nuclear: education, legislation, regulation and investment environment.

-As a result present Canadian and US governmental announced plans for arresting climate change are ineffective.
+As a result present Canadian and US government led plans for arresting climate change are ineffective.

-In Ontario, where battery electric automobiles are being successfully promoted, for the next decade most of the electricity for powering these vehicles will be generated by combustion of natural gas, due to repeated federal and provincial governmental delays relating to construction of new nuclear power capacity.
+In Ontario, where battery electric automobiles are being vigorously promoted, for the next decade most of the electricity for powering these vehicles will be generated by combustion of natural gas, due to repeated federal and provincial governmental procrastination relating to construction of additional nuclear power capacity.

 Between 2016 and 2023 the government of Canada committed over $30 billion of Canadian tax payers money to an oil export pipeline when that money should have been used for incenting deployment of additional CANDU nuclear reactors, Fast Neutron Reactors and related technology.